irinagetman1973/YOLO-Streamlit/README.md

 We welcome contributions of all kinds - from code improvements and bug fixes to documentation updates.
 Please feel free to fork the repository, make changes, and submit a pull request.
 Your contributions will help make this project even better!

-For more detailed guidelines on contributing, please refer to the `CONTRIBUTING.md` file in the repository.

 ---